robingenz/dhbw-vs-assignment-drews/README.md

 # dhbw-assignment-drews

-Assignment for the lecture "Application Development and Case Study II, 6th semester 2020, WWI17B".
+Assignment for the lecture `Application Development and Case Study II, 6th semester 2020, WWI17B`.